Trauma-Informed Practice (TIP)

-While JIBC’s COVID-19 Safety protocols meet the current guidelines and recommendations, given the recent PHO updates and the rising numbers in COVID-19 cases across our province, we have made the difficult decision to cancel all in-person classes.
+While JIBC’s COVID-19 Safety protocols meet the current guidelines and recommendations, given the Provincial Health Orders, we will only be offering virtual classes at this time.
 As always, the health and safety of our students, staff and faculty is our first priority, and we believe cancelling in-person training sessions is the responsible action for us to take at this time.

 Prior to registering for a virtual course, ensure you meet the technical requirements listed under "HOW THE CURRICULUM IS OFFERED" tab above.

 JIBC has developed a comprehensive COVID-19 Safety Plan and are pleased to be able to provide limited, small-enrolment programming with protocols designed to reduce the likelihood of infection transmission.
 Starting Fall 2020, in addition to the small-enrolment face-to-face classes, the one-day TIP Foundations in person course is also now available in virtual format!